 Account Books: Bear, James A., Jr. and Lucia C. Stanton, eds.
 Jefferson's Memorandum Books : Accounts, With Legal Records and Miscellany, 1767-1826.
 Princeton, N.J.: Princeton University Press, 1997.
 2 vols.
 The Memorandum Books also contain other information such as wine lists and some weather records.
 The original manuscripts of Jefferson's account books are in the Jefferson Papers collections at the University of Virginia, Massachusetts Historical Society, Library of Congress, Huntington Library, and New York Public Library.
 The transcriptions have now been made available in Founders Online (free), and in the Papers of Thomas Jefferson Digital Edition (fee-based).

-Anas: The Anas, referring to a series of memoranda that Jefferson kept during the 1790s.
+Anas: The Anas are a collective name for a series of memoranda that Jefferson recorded during the 1790s.
 Although Jefferson himself neither referred to these memoranda as the "Anas" nor kept them together, they have historically been treated as a cohesive group of documents and published together, most notably in Franklin B. Sawvel, (ed.), The Complete Anas of Thomas Jefferson (New York: Round Table Press, 1903).
 The Anas were also published in the Washington, Ford and Lipscomb-Bergh editions of Jefferson's writings (see above).
 The Princeton Papers of Thomas Jefferson are publishing the Anas documents individually, in chronological order with Jefferson's correspondence.
 The first of these documents appears in volume 22, along with an editorial note explaining Princeton's treatment of the Anas.
 The Anas, along with more than 700 other documents from his tenure as Secretary of State (1790-1793) are available at http://www.jefferson3volumes.org.

 Architectural Drawings: Fiske Kimball's Thomas Jefferson, Architect (Boston: Riverside Press, 1916; rep. Da Capo, 1968) contains facsimile images of the drawings at Massachusetts Historical Society, which comprise approximately half of the extant drawings.
 Frederick Doveton Nichols's Thomas Jefferson's Architectural Drawings (Boston: Massachusetts Historical Society, 1961) provides a listing of all known drawings (approximately 500).